-In the summer, it’s no secret that the roads in Kentucky and Ohio need work due to the hot-and-cold temperatures throughout the fall and winter months.
-Potholes, cracks and other issues result in construction that closes down lanes of traffic and results in congested roads.
+In the summer, it’s no secret that the roads in Kentucky and Ohio need work due to the hot and cold temperatures throughout the fall and winter months.
+Potholes, cracks, and other issues result in construction that closes down lanes of traffic and results in congested roads.

 One of the things that can be a significant danger to drivers, whether they’re in cars or on motorcycles, is loose gravel.
-When new roads are laid or when construction takes place, gravel, dust and other loose debris cover the roads.
+When new roads are laid or when construction takes place, gravel, dust, and other loose debris cover the roads.
 This debris is a serious risk.
 Here are a few things to look out for when construction is going on in the area.

 1. Loose debris

-Loose debris includes gravel, larger rocks, shredded tires and other items that may collect on the sides of the road or in the lanes themselves.
-It’s common to see shredded tires that have been left on the side of the road near construction zones in Ohio and Kentucky, because there are few places to pull over to get them out of the way.
+Loose debris includes gravel, larger rocks, shredded tires, and other items that may collect on the sides of the road or in the lanes themselves.
+It’s common to see shredded tires that have been left on the side of the road near construction zones in Ohio and Kentucky because there are few places to pull over to get them out of the way.

 While a driver in a car may be able to drive over this debris without much trouble, larger debris can cause a motorcyclist to wipe out completely.
 Sometimes, drivers in trucks or cars drive over the larger items just to find that their tires blow out or that the items damage their vehicles.